sammndhr/vue-threejs-birds/README.md

 10. **`fixedHeight`**: Height will not change.
 If `minHeight > fixedHeight`, `fixedHeight` will set to `minHeight`
 11. **`fixedWidth`**: Width will not change.
 If `minWidth > fixedWidth`, `fixedWidth` will set to `minWidth`

-Here are all the props that can be passed with prop types.
+Here are all the props that can be passed with their respective prop types.

 ```vue
 <script>